 Does this mean we have to stop eating?
 No!
 Once on Relevant Radio someone brought up that St. Teresa of Calcutta said, “Give until it hurts.”
 This is plenty different from, “Give until it harms.”

-Plato believed that virtue lies between two extremes, but how can we determine what is extreme?
+Aristotle believed that virtue lies between two extremes, but how can we determine what is extreme?
 The first step is to start going to confession often to a regular, holy, intelligent priest, if one doesn’t already.
 The second is to ask for his permission to partake in these practices.
 If he says no, one must take it as God’s will that he should not be partaking.